Iankitsinghak/HerFlow/docs/prompt.md

     2.  **Cycle Status (`/onboarding/cycle-status`):** Asks about period regularity, cycle length, period duration, and last period start date (using a calendar picker).
     3.  **Focus Areas (`/onboarding/focus`):** Allows users to select their health goals (e.g., "Tracking my periods", "PCOS", "Fertility").
     4.  **Privacy (`/onboarding/privacy`):** Asks about comfort with online doctors and sharing preferences.
-    5.  **Summary (`/onboarding/summary`):** Shows a summary of the collected data and a final "Go to my Woomania" button.
+    5.  **Summary (`/onboarding/summary`):** Shows a summary of the collected data and a final "Go to my HerFlow" button.
 -   Upon completion, all onboarding data must be saved to a `UserProfile` document in Firestore under `/users/{userId}/userProfiles/{userId}`.

 ### c.
 Dashboard (`src/app/dashboard/page.tsx`)
 -   This is the main hub for authenticated users.
--   It must greet the user by name (e.g., "Hi Sarah, welcome to Woomania 💗").
+-   It must greet the user by name (e.g., "Hi Sarah, welcome to HerFlow 💗").
 -   It should display a prominent CTA to complete the onboarding process if their profile is missing key cycle data.
 -   If onboarding is complete, it should display "Today at a glance" showing the user's current cycle phase (e.g., "Follicular phase").
--   Include a "Quick Actions" section with links to key features like "Track my cycle," "Chat with Woomania AI," etc.
+-   Include a "Quick Actions" section with links to key features like "Track my cycle," "Chat with HerFlow AI," etc.
 -   Display sections for "Recommended for you" (mock blog posts) and a "Community Teaser".

 ### d.
 Cycle Log (`src/app/dashboard/cycle-log/page.tsx`)